3MAH-Team-old/smartplus/doc/source/Libraries/Continuum_Mechanics/constitutive.rst

 .. function:: mat Idev()

-    Provides the deviatoric of the identity tensor :math:`I_{real}` written in the SMART+ formalism.
+    Provides the deviatoric of the identity tensor :math:`I_{dev}` written in the SMART+ formalism.
 So :

      .. math::